Black Mamba (character): Ultimate Marvel

+Black Mamba appears in the Ultimate Marvel universe as a member of the Serpent Squad, a group of female mercenaries.

 In other media

-Black Mamba appeared in the Marvel Future Avengers anime television series episode "Mission Black Market Auction", voiced by Hana Takeda in Japanese and Colleen O'Shaughnessey in English.
-A member of B.A.D.
-Girls, Inc., this version is hired alongside Asp and Diamondback to guard a cruise ship where an illegal auction for a powerful weapon is to take place.
-However, they are defeated by Wasp, Black Widow, and Charade.
+Black Mamba appears in the Marvel Future Avengers episode "Mission Black Market Auction", voiced by Hana Takeda in the original Japanese version and by Colleen O'Shaughnessey in the English dub.
+This version is a member of B.A.D.
+Girls, Inc.